textiles-lab/parametric-sweater/README.md

 The Parametric Complete-Garment Sweater Pattern was developed in 2023 by Pratyay Didwania and Teadora Gildengers, and was advised by James McCann.
 This pattern takes in a wide range of body measurements and design eases and generates machine knitting instructions for a sweater that requires minimal post-processing.
 It is the first open-source parametric sweater pattern.

-This project was made with [knitout](https://textiles-lab.github.io/knitout/knitout.html), a file format that can represent low-level knitting machine instructions in a machine-independent way, which was developed by researchers at the Carnegie Mellon University Textiles Lab in 2017.
+This project outputs [knitout](https://textiles-lab.github.io/knitout/knitout.html), a file format that can represent low-level knitting machine instructions in a machine-independent way, which was developed by researchers at the Carnegie Mellon University Textiles Lab in 2017.

 ## How to use